arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 #### Model Training Process

-Follow these steps to train the anomaly detection model using the collected normal operation data:
+Follow these steps to train the anomaly detection model using the collected idle and nominal operation data:

 1. **Generate Features**: Click "Generate features" to extract spectral features from all training data
 2. **Feature Explorer**: Review the feature explorer visualization to verify data quality and feature separation
 3. **Anomaly Detection Setup**: Configure K-means clustering with 32 clusters for pattern recognition
-4. **Axis Selection**: Use "Select suggested axes" to automatically choose most relevant spectral features
+4. **Axis Selection**: Use "Select suggested axes" to automatically choose the most relevant spectral features
-5. **Start Training**: Initiate the training process and monitor convergence metrics
+5. **Start Training**: Start the training process and monitor convergence metrics

+***__Important note__: The feature explorer shows how well your idle and nominal data separate in the feature space.
+Good separation means the model can clearly distinguish between different operating states.
+If the data points overlap significantly, you may need to collect more diverse data or adjust your sensor mounting.***

 The training process creates clusters representing normal motor operation patterns.
 Any future data that falls outside these established clusters will be identified as anomalous.

+***__Important note__: The 32 clusters create a detailed map of normal operation patterns.
+Each cluster represents a different "type" of normal vibration signature.
+When new data doesn't fit well into any existing cluster, it's flagged as an anomaly.
+More clusters provide finer detail but require more training data.***

 #### Model Validation and Testing